morloc-project/examples/README.md

 Details on each example are present in the example-specific READMEs.
 Here is a high-level overview of each:

+ * `workflow-comparisons/flu-case-study` - a comparison of 6 bioinformatics
+   workflow strategies (bash, python, nextflow, snakemake, and hybrid) that are associated with the first morloc paper (in review)

+ * `workflow-comparisons/tiny-example` - a very minimal comparison of morloc to snakemake and nextflow, also associated with the morloc paper.

  * `fasta` - an example of a morloc program that operates of FASTA-formatted data

- * `workflow-comparisons/flu-case-study` - a comparison of 6 bioinformatics
-   workflow strategies (bash, python, nextflow, snakemake, and hybrid) that is associated with a paper (in review)

- * `workflow-comparisons/tiny-example` - a very minimal comparison of morloc to snakemake and nextflow